-As you continue to Lombo Santa, 10 km from Ribeira Grande, you’ll enjoy some breathtaking views.
-From here you can spot the former “caminhos vecinais”, serpentine trails connecting the villages.
+As you continue to Lombo Santa (10 km from Ribeira Grande), you’ll enjoy some breathtaking views.
+From here, you can spot the former “caminhos vecinais” (serpentine trails) connecting the villages.

 Garça is nestled on top of a steep valley that you’ll cross with the main road from Ribeira Grande.
-Our main motivation to reach the village was the little supermarket, “mercearia”, where you can buy traditional products such as grogue, mango jam or homemade cookies.
+My main motivation to reach the village was the little supermarket, “mercearia”, where you can buy traditional products such as grogue, mango jam or homemade cookies.